prakashsanker/devops-test/README.md

 Boilerplate for an API written in Express, based on some previous projects.
 It includes:

+* Documentation and examples on how to use this boilerplate effectively
 * Full ES6/ES7 support via Babel/Babel Polyfill.
 * Code to force using SSL on production servers (your job to get the proper certs, I suggest getting free ones using [LetsEncrypt](https://letsencrypt.org/))
 * Some basic code for creating and validating JSON web tokens
-* Jest testing and ESLint already set up, with NPM scripts to invoke them.
+* Jest testing, and Prettier/ESLint linting already set up, with NPM scripts to invoke them.
 * Automatic code reloading when code changes
 * Debugger configuration